 Good to know: This area is somewhat further away from the city center.
 But since it’s a place where cruise ships dock, it has very good public transport connections.
 So if you park here, it’s best to take a water bus (vaporetto) straight to St. Mark’s Square and start your sightseeing there.

 Based on our experience, we suggest driving just a little bit further to Piazzale Roma.
 This is the main bus station in Venice and the only town square in Venice that can be reached by bus or car.
 Just before the square, you’ll see a big white parking building on your right.

 This is Parcheggio Comunale Venezia (see map) – an indoor car parking spanning over 10 floors.
 In our opinion, this is the best car parking in Venice.
 It’s not the cheapest though – you can find more info for budget parking in Venice below.

 We always park at Piazzale Roma because this parking is closest to the city center of Venice.
 Also, we drive a big 7-seater van and parking spaces on the upper floors of this parking garage are wide enough even for a very big car.

 Next to Piazzale Roma, you’ll also find the Venice Railway Station (Santa Lucia).
 Just next to it is Ferrovia, the public water bus stop in this area.
 You can simply walk to all the major attractions in the city center from here.
-If you prefer, you can also take a water bus or a water taxi to either Rialto Bridge or St. Mark’s Square, or anywhere else you have to be in the city.
+If you prefer, you can also take a water bus or a water taxi to either Rialto Bridge or St. Mark’s Square and Doge’s Palace, or anywhere else you have to be in the city.

 TIP: If you are driving to Venice in high season (and especially on the weekend), it might be wise to arrive early in the morning or reserve your car parking in advance.
 We never had a problem finding a parking spot, but if you want to be absolutely sure that you can use one or the other garage, you may want to book upfront.
 More information about this below.